Skip to main content

 • Wrap the lights around a cable reel beforehand to avoid tangles while wrapping the tree

-• Start at the base and circle the tree, wrapping the lights around from the base and working upwards in the circular motion
+• Start at the base and circle the tree, wrapping the lights around from the base and working upwards in a circular motion

 • Wrap the wire around branches to light the whole tree for an impressive look